-Your Westhampton Pool is Only as Beautiful as its Surroundings
+Your Pool is Only as Beautiful as its Surroundings

 A pool alone will not make your vision of an outdoor sanctuary a reality.
-It is the landscaping around the pool that helps everything come together to form a unified and harmonious whole, giving you the outdoor living space you have been dreaming of.
+It is thoughtful landscaping and hardscaping design around a pool that ties everything together to create a unified and harmonious whole, creating the outdoor living space you have been dreaming of.

-We add lush greenery and colorful blossoms around your pool through the use of portable potted plants or permanently affixed planters (and we can maintain these for you too!)
-Luxurious fountains or cascading waterfalls can transport you into a new realm of relaxation.
-Or perhaps you’d enjoy incorporating a spa into your design.
-Together with landscape lighting and expertly crafted and installed hardscaping and carpentry elements, we can create dynamic inground pool landscaping with the utmost privacy for you, your family, and your friends.
+You could consider adding a luxurious fountain or cascading waterfall to transport you into a new realm of relaxation.
+Or perhaps you’d enjoy adding a year-round jacuzzi to your pool design.
+We also suggest lush greenery and colorful blossoms around your pool through the use of portable potted plants or permanently affixed planters (and we can maintain these for you too!)
+And, don't forget the landscape lighting!
+With any, many, or all of these features, we can create dynamic inground pool landscaping (with the utmost privacy) for you, your family, and your friends.

 A Pool is a Whole Lot More Than a Hole in the Ground - Let’s make Waves Together!

-At Dragonfly Landscape Design, our poolscapes take into consideration the existing environment, grade changes, landscape, setting and usage.
+At Dragonfly Landscape Design, our poolscapes take into consideration the existing environment, grade changes, landscape, setting, and your usage.
 Our pool landscape plans address the following functional necessities of pool ownership:

 - pool code compliant fencing